IDMEFv2/idmefv2-log-generator/README.md

                         list of directories containing templates -p PLAYER_CLASS, --player_class PLAYER_CLASS
                         player Python class
-  -u URL, --url URL     (URLPlayer only) URL for the POST request -U USER, --user USER  (URLPlayer only) user if URL requires authentication -P PASSWORD, --password PASSWORD
+  --ident IDENT         (SyslogPlayer only) ident, a string which is prepended to every message --priority PRIORITY   (SyslogPlayer only) message priority, must be one of ['emergency',
-                        (URLPlayer only) password if URL requires authentication
+                        'alert', 'critical', 'error', 'warning', 'notice', 'info', 'debug'] --url URL             (URLPlayer only) URL for the POST request --user USER           (URLPlayer only) user if URL requires authentication --password PASSWORD   (URLPlayer only) password if URL requires authentication
 ```

 An example of running the generator with a `PrintPlayer`: